craigkilpatrick/mars-rover-api/README.md

 - Path Variable: `id` - The ID of the rover.
 - Request Body: Array of characters representing the commands.
 - Response Body: JSON object representing the updated rover.
+- Special Response: When an obstacle is detected, returns a response with status "obstacle-detected" and the rover's position before the obstacle.

 #### Valid Rover Commands:
 - `f`: Moves the rover forward one space based on its current direction.